PasaLab/SparkDQ/README.md

 # Quick Start

-Scala library can be packaged with the command `mvn assembly:assembly`.
+The Scala library can be packaged with the command `mvn assembly:assembly`.
 Packaged JARs should be put in a Python application directory.

 1. Clone source code
 ```